-A cookie filled with strawberry and apricot jam, shaped like a pinwheel, is a festive cookie to celebrate Spring.
+A cookie filled with strawberry and apricot jam, shaped like a pinwheel, is a festive cookie for any celebration.

 Pinwheel Cookies Filled with Jam